zeesouth/PS_SQL/README.md

 - <a href="https://leetcode.com/problems/consecutive-numbers/">180.
 Consecutive Numbers</a>
 - <a href="https://leetcode.com/problems/rank-scores/">178.
 Rank Scores</a>
 - <a href="https://leetcode.com/problems/investments-in-2016/">585.
 Investments in 2016</a>
 - <a href="https://leetcode.com/problems/friend-requests-ii-who-has-the-most-friends/">602.
-Friend Requests Il: Who Has the Most Friends </a>
+Friend Requests Il: Who Has the Most Friends</a>
 - <a href="https://leetcode.com/problems/department-highest-salary/">184.
-Department Highest Salary </a>
+Department Highest Salary</a>
+- <a href="https://leetcode.com/problems/count-salary-categories/">1907.
+Count Salary Categories</a>
 </pre>
 </div>
 </details>